publiccodenet/about/contributor-guides/for-individuals.md

 ### Contribute to open issues

-You can find a list of open issues on [our backlog]*link to issues*.
+You can find a list of open issues on [our backlog](https://github.com/publiccodenet/about/issues).

 Issues are best solved by collaboration, so don't worry if you don't know all the answers!
 We'd love to get your comments, perspectives and encouragements (👍).